-Please note: at the moment there are no open positions.
+Please note: there are no open positions at the moment.

 The doctoral offers of the German Research School for Simulation Sciences are intended to give excellent graduate students from all over the world the opportunity to participate in strongly-interdisciplinary research in the fast-evolving field of simulation sciences.
 The day-to-day language of the German Research School for Simulation Sciences as a whole is English.